juanmtz03/azure-network-protocols/README.md

 <img src="https://github.com/user-attachments/assets/9f8928da-17e2-4bde-a488-37b13908242d" alt="Screen Shot 2025-01-07 at 21 37 23 PM" width="80%">
 <img src="https://github.com/user-attachments/assets/4a64ea01-8521-4530-9381-6465b61898a0" alt="Screen Shot 2025-01-07 at 21 37 28 PM" width="80%">

   <li>While creating the VM, select the previously created Resource Group</li>

--Set Virtual Machine Details:
+- Set Virtual Machine Details:
--Ensure the location is set to “West US 2” for consistency with the resource group.
+  - Ensure the location is set to “West US 2” for consistency with the resource group.
--Choose “Windows 10” as the OS.
+  - Choose “Windows 10” as the OS.
--For the size, select an option with at least 2 CPUs.
+  - For the size, select an option with at least 2 CPUs.
 You may choose up to 4 CPUs for a higher specification (estimated cost will be less than $10-20 a month, depending on usage).

--Set Username and Password:
+- Set Username and Password:
--Username: labuser
--Password: Cyberlab123!
+  - Username: `labuser`
+  - Password: `Cyberlab123!`

--Click on it "I confirm box check" and "Next: Disk".
+- Click "I confirm..." and "Next: Disk".
+- Click "Next: Networking".

 <img src="https://github.com/user-attachments/assets/b43edc4d-286b-42ea-9b50-77a76a4a95d7" alt="Screen Shot 2025-01-07 at 21 38 06 PM" width="80%">
 <img src="https://github.com/user-attachments/assets/2effb84f-6108-4991-81a7-8d9bde6d39ec" alt="Screen Shot 2025-01-07 at 21 38 54 PM" width="80%">